FelixdenBreejen/TabForestPFN/README.md

 - [Google Drive](https://drive.google.com/drive/folders/151koPna9G8dvCW9gfnWJIHzoG6tMOq9t?usp=sharing)

-After downloading the weights, you can place them in the `weights` folder.
+After downloading the weights, you can place in the (yet to be created) `weights` folder.
-Make sure to update the configuration file to point to the correct weights file.
+Make sure to update the configuration files to point to the correct weights file.

 The configuration files for these models can be found in the `outputs_done` folder:
 TabForest: `foundation_forest_big_300k`